3rror404/pkt-docs/docs/announcement-mining/index.md

+The information in this document refers to announcement mining (also known as "ann mining", "pkt mining" or just "mining").

 ## How to Announcement mine (ann mine)

 There are a number of options available when it comes to installing the PacketCrpyt announcement miner.
 Choose whichever best suits your technical ability: